Abarat by Clive Barker

 - Finished reading it on December 10, 2001

-- Unfortunately McGrath didn't do that much better of a job with Asylum than he did with Spider.
+- Unfortunately McGrath didn't do that much better of a job with ASYLUM than he did with SPIDER.
 It was just as slow and boring.
-Ok, he did do a better job with Asylum because at least here he made me care enough about the characters to want to know what happens where as before, I had no emotional commitment at all.
+OK, he did do a better job with ASYLUM because at least here he made me care enough about the characters to want to know what happens where as before, I had no emotional commitment at all.
 So this time I skimmed the second half of the book instead of just skipping it.
 The story involves the wife of a psychiatrist who falls in love with one of the patients at a maximum security mental hospital.
 I can't really tell you too much more than that without ruining the story; maybe if there wasn't such a long period of nothing happening between events then I could.
 I hope if you are reading McGrath's works that you like them, and there are plenty of extremely positive comments that I've heard about his work.
 As for me, two extremely painful and boring books is enough to turn me off from any more stuff by him.

 Send comments or your opinions on these books to mike@kazba.com.